-The majority of lands in Golden Valley County are dedicated to ranching and agriculture.
-There is an increasing demand for land to subdivide within the county.
-There have been two new subdivisions created in the past couple of years.
-The county is likely to continue to experience demands for subdivisions within the county in the foreseeable future.
+The majority of lands in Wheatland County are dedicated to ranching and agriculture.
+There has been little demand for land to subdivide within the county.
+The county is likely to experience increasing demands for subdivisions within the county in the foreseeable future.